Scholarships and Grants - Returning Students

 Academic Merit Awards

-Trustee Scholarships are awarded through competition.
+Trustee Scholarships were awarded through competition prior to the 2020-21 academic year.
 Recipients first awarded prior to 2017-18 may renew a Trustee Scholarship by maintaining a 3.25 CGPA and full-time status.
 For these students, the total of all gift aid will never be less than the BVU tuition charge.
 However, an individual's financial need and direct charges may limit total gift aid (including outside scholarships) received.

-Beginning in the 2017-18 academic year, up to twenty awards will be made with $4,000 added to the student's merit award, with a $26,000 maximum award.
+Beginning in the 2017-18 academic year, up to twenty awards were made with $4,000 added to the student's merit award, with a $26,000 maximum award.
 These students may renew the award by maintaining a 2.5 CGPA.

 Financial need is not required, but FAFSA filing is encouraged.
 A student's financial need and direct charges my limit total gift aid (including outside scholarships) received.
 Full time enrollment is required.